OmarBubkr/PyTorch-Digital-Intelligence/README.md

-# Construction of Digital Reasoning with PyTorch
+# Construction of Digital Reasoning Models with PyTorch